-Zero Tolerance means that there will be no discussion, no second chances, no excuses for breaking this policy.
+Zero Tolerance means that a student found to be guilty of committing one of the above offenses shall be immediately withdrawn from the Institute.
+Re-Entry into the Institution shall be subject to the re-entry policy as stated in this catalog.
+Violations that are determined to be egregious by the Institute or causing harm to any patrons of the Institute shall result in a permanency of withdrawal and re-entry into the Institute will not be permitted.
 Any student or staff member found to have broken this policy will be terminated immediately.
 This policy is strictly enforced for both staff and students.
 This published statement will serve as the only warning for infraction thereof.